On the estimation of extreme directional multivariate quantiles: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the anonymous referees for their valuable comments.
-This research was partially supported by a Spanish Ministry of Economy and Competitiveness grant ECO2015-66593-P and the French project LEFE-MANU MULTIRISK.
+This research was partially supported by a Spanish Ministry of Economy and Competitiveness grant ECO2015-66593-P, the French project LEFE-MANU MULTIRISK and by Consejería de Educación de la Junta de Castilla y León and FEDER funds (ref.
+VA005P17).